 This book is not entirely bad.
 It just wasn’t for me and it didn’t have the things I always look for.
 However, some people liked it so you might, too.

-If you have read this book or are planning to, let me know about your thoughts below. 🙂
+If you have read this book or are planning to, let me know your thoughts below. 🙂